 The 25th Amendment to the US Constitution also addresses presidential succession, but is specific to addressing the vice president’s succession to the presidency, filling a vacancy in the vice presidency, and what happens to presidential authority when the president is incapacitated.

 In short, we have rules and a process, but those rules and that process have never been comprehensively tested, either in practice or in the courts.
 There is potential for a constitutional crisis should anyone seriously challenge the Presidential Succession Act of 1947.

 If impeached, will Trump be convicted?
-In the Senate, conviction and removal from office would require the approval of 67 senators, meaning that at least 19 Republican senators would need to join all 48 Democratic senators (assuming they vote as a bloc).
+In the Senate, conviction and removal from office would require the approval of 67 senators, meaning that at least 20 Republican senators would need to join all 47 Democratic and Independent senators (assuming they vote as a bloc).

 Impeachment is inherently a political and a judgmental process.
-Impeachment is concerned with fitness for office, using an inexact standard (“high crimes and misdemeanors”) which relies on the discretion of elected officials on Capitol Hill.
+Impeachment is concerned with fitness for office, using an inexact standard (“Treason, Bribery, or other high Crimes and Misdemeanors”) which relies on the discretion of elected officials on Capitol Hill.
 Should President Trump be removed from office, Vice President Pence would immediately become the 46th President of the United States, with all the powers and authority of the office.
 One urgent Constitutional duty of the new president would be to secure presidential succession by appointing a vice president to serve with him until Inauguration Day on Wednesday, January 20, 2021.

 V. Nightmare Scenarios